kadattack/ChatApp.NET/README.md

 https://www.youtube.com/watch?v=PtQiiknWUcI

-The only thing taken from the tutorial above is the HTML and CSS.
+The only thing taken from the Django tutorial above is the HTML and CSS.
 The rest was made from scratch.

 ## TODO